What is a Hot Work Permit?

-Hot Work Permit Training is a one day course lasting 7hours.
-Open courses are available with fixed times – usually 9am to 5pm, however if training is arranged in-house, course times can be varied as required to fit shift patterns.
+Hot Work Permit and Passport Training is a one day course lasting 6-hours.
+Open courses are available with fixed times – usually 9am to 5pm, however if training is arranged in-house, course times can be varied as required, to fit shift patterns.

 How is the training assessed?

-Your hot work permit is valid for five years, however you may wish to refresh your skills within that period.
+The hot work passport qualification is valid for five years, however, you may wish to refresh your skills within that period.
 The certificate you receive is valid across the industry and is widely accepted by employers and their insurers.

 We aim to deliver our training as cost-effectively as possible, whether you are an individual or a large company.
 With increased safety, improved employment prospects and lower insurance costs, hot work permit training is worth every penny.

-To get the best price for your course, talk to our team about hot work passport training today on 0800 774 7034 .
+To get the best price for your course, talk to our team about hot work permit and passport training today on 0800 774 7034.